danielvelara/danielvelara/README.md

     - Developed/Refactored internal tools using modern web technologies with React/Redux
     - Helped move legacy applications to AWS using CloudFormation
     <!--- - Reduced deploy time up-to 70% by implementing a CI/CD pipeline using AWS CodeCommit which helped product managers validate features 2x faster.--->
-    - Collaborated with multi-national and cross-functional teams using an Agile methodologies
+    - Collaborated with multi-national and cross-functional teams using Agile methodologies
 - **Uber México** - Guadalajara, Jalisco, México
     > *Software Engineering Academic Internship* | Summer 2021
     - Helped the Analytics Team on refactoring multiple Juypter Notebooks into a fully featured microservice by distilling and analyzing critical parts of the codebase and making a fully working PoC of a working service.